redtexts/texts/laguerresociale_1978_question_state.md

 ## 19

-In spite of its critique of anarchism on the economic level, where it tries to define communism as going beyond the law of value, councillism retains divisions in its administrative and territorial vision: "the anarcho-syndicalists recognise the necessity for planning economic life and think that this is unrealisable without a centralisation of
+In spite of its critique of anarchism on the economic level, where it tries to define communism as going beyond the law of value, councilism retains divisions in its administrative and territorial vision: "the anarcho-syndicalists recognise the necessity for planning economic life and think that this is unrealisable without a centralisation of